ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 trying to negate an integer is probably a bug, even if the code path is unreachable.

-## Conclusion
+## Putting it together

-R<!---->C<!---->L is a new configuration language that aims to reduce configuration boilerplate by extending json into a simple functional language that enables abstraction and reuse.
+R<!---->C<!---->L is an experimental configuration language that aims to reduce configuration boilerplate by extending json into a simple functional language that enables abstraction and reuse.
-Recently I added an initial typechecker and support for type annotations to it.
+I am adding support for type annotations and a typechecker to it.
 What do I want from the type system?

  * **It should help to prevent bugs**,